gbyolo/misTET/modules/README.md

 `misTET.res.create("name", { globalResource: { } });`

-Then, when you load your XML file, you save it in misTET.res[name].globalResource, and you can use it whenever you want.
+Then, when you load your XML file(use misTET.res.loadXML if you want), you save it in misTET.res[name].globalResource, and you can use it whenever you want.